mansab/infrastructure/eks/README.md

 And will proxy all the subsequent URI elements, i.e., after `/client-registry` to client-registry service API on port 8080.

-Note: Such annotations should be create in the service's repository itself, together with service deployment.
+Note: Such annotations should be created in the service's repository itself, together with service deployment related k8s definitions.
 You may use helm or k8s YAML definition (as provided above).

 ## Deploy and access Kubernetes Dashboard